e-HAIL Members

 Assistant Professor, Computational Medicine and Bioinformatics

-Areas of Expertise: Machine learning; deep generative models; tensors; genomic data analysis.
+Areas of Expertise: Machine learning; deep generative models; tensors; genomic data analysis

 Publications: